MISSISSIPPI CODE TITLE 45.

 (iv) The

-feet of the person's residence subsequent to the date the person established
+of the person's residence subsequent to the date the person established

 residency.